DoganCK/em/_posts/2020-8-02-linear-regression.md

 We see this sort of graph all the time.
 For instance, house prices increase as square-footage increases.
 Gas consumption increases as we drive more, and so on.
 But these relationships are never perfect in the real world.

-The dots are scattered around like because the data we collect is a function of a plethora of other factors.
+The dots are scattered around because the data we collect is a function of a plethora of other factors.
 Take house prices.
 They are, indeed, affected by square-footage.
 But not only that!
 They are also affected by, for example, the proximity to a beach, how good neighboring schools are, how safe the neighborhood is, and maybe, even, how good of a bargainer the buyer is.
 And so forth.
 That is *noise*.
 Sometimes, we just want to find out the relationship between square-footage and price to guess the price of a house based on its square footage.

 How do we do that?
 Simple.
 We fit a line across the dots, like the one above.